confluentinc/ksql/docs/developer-guide/serialization.rst

 KSQL can deserialize the values into the ``ID`` field of the stream.

-However, if the value schema contained multiple fields, for example:
+However, if the value schema contains multiple fields, for example:

 .. code:: sql

     CREATE STREAM x (ID BIGINT, NAME STRING) WITH (VALUE_FORMAT='JSON', ...);

-Deserialization would fail as it is ambiguous as to which field the primitive value should be deserialized into.
+Deserialization fails, because it's ambiguous as to which field the primitive value should be deserialized into.